Healthy Mummy mum and Meal Prep Queen Sascha Farley delivered her 4th baby by Caesarean (C-section) recently. Congratulations Sascha!

 For the majority of mums, C-Sections are not their preferred choice of delivery but are simply the safest option for themselves and their baby.

-I laboured with my first which resulted in an emergency C-Section then my second 2 were planned”.
+I laboured with my first which resulted in an emergency C-Section then my next three were planned”.

 Sascha shares her thoughts below, hoping that it will help others who are having their first C-Section or might have had several.